jimniels/blog/posts/2025-12-16-a-in-ai-stands-for-amnesia.md

 You read with exasperation the multiple errors in AI’s “answer”, then start a new chat and read with renewed interest and faith as if the next “answer” is somehow more accurate than the last.
 You start a new prompt and forget what you know.

-If a friend, acquitance, or family member were to consistently exaggerate or lie to you, you’d quickly adopt a posture of discounting everything they say.
+If a friend, acquaintance, or family member were to consistently exaggerate or lie to you, you’d quickly adopt a posture of discounting everything they say.
 But with AI — which even comes with a surgeon general’s warning, e.g. “AI can make mistakes.
 Check important info.” — we forgive and forget.

 Forget.
 Maybe that’s the keyword for our behavior.
-It is for Chrichton:
+It is for Crichton:

 > The only possible explanation for our behavior is amnesia.